9 Things Ghosting Says About You

 what ghosting says about you

+Contrary to popular perception, it is not ‘cool’ to ghost someone.
+Is ghosting immature?
+It absolutely is.
 Ghosting someone gives you the illusion of power.
 It might seem like the easiest way to end a relationship but frankly, there are better ways of saying you’re not interested anymore.
-E.g., “I’m sorry but I’m not interested anymore.
-You are an amazing person to hang out with.
-Let’s part amicably as friends!”
+E.g., “I’m sorry I don’t think we’re well-suited for each other.”

-What Is The Psychological Reason For Ghosting?
+What Is The Psychology Of Ghosting?

 Ghosting someone says about you